April 18, 2026

 Proper placement of holsters, magazines, etc. Setting up your gear is critical to your success, and while we use only dominant hand carry in this class, follow-up will offer alternatives.

 Reloading techniques.
 How to accomplish the various types of reloads, if and when they may be required.
+We will also discuss their overall importance, which might surprise you.

-Malfunction clearing. misfires, double feeds, hang fires, squibs, stovepipes, and their remediation to keep you shooting.
+Malfunction clearing.
+Misfires, double feeds, hang fires, squibs, stovepipes, and their remediation to keep you shooting.

 Defensive accuracy, what it is, why it is what it is, and how to best achieve and practice it at home and on the range.

 Specific Drills will teach the above elements by building on them as we continue practicing those already covered earlier in the day.
 The net effect is that you will have done sufficient repetitions of each skill as you incorporate new ones into your toolkit.
-Any drill you do should be practicing the maximum number of skills for the round spent, and the dollar expended.
+Any drill you do should be practicing the maximum number of skills for the round spent, and the dollars expended.
 Let us show you some you can take home and practice before you come back for level 2.

 You will feel comfortable with the essential techniques and items as you strive to become a responsible “License to Carry Firearms” permit holder.